wilsonzlin/ltsu/README.md

 - Handles server-side errors gracefully and automatically retries.
 - Uploads in parts simultaneously to balance performance, rate limits, and significance of errors.
-- Saves state during upload to support resuming and out-of-order uploading, even after crashes.
+- Saves state during upload to support resuming and out-of-order uploading.

-## Status

-Worked reliably when tested with 370 GB file uploaded over several days continuously.

-Only tested on Ubuntu, but should work cross-platform.

 ## Setup